vicb/bsmSelect/README.md

       * function(originalSelect) { // your code; return $('&lt;ul&gt;'); }
   * Default: 'ol'

-* highlight:
+* highlightEffect:

   * Show a quick highlight of what item was added or removed?
   * Allowed values:
-    * true/false
     * an animation function
-    * the name of an animation function as a properties of $.fn.bsmSelect.effects
-  * Default: false
+  * Default: $.noop (no effect)

-* animate:
+* showEffect:

-  * Animate the adding or removing of items from the list?
+  * Animate the addition of an item to the list
   * Allowed values:
-    * true/false
-    * an object with properties 'add' and 'drop' which are either:
-      * animation function,
+    * an animation function
+  * Default: $.bsmSelect.effects.show

+* hideEffect:

+  * Animate the removal of an items from the list
+  * Allowed values:
-      * the name of an animation function as a properties of $.fn.bsmSelect.effects
+    * an animation function
-  * Default: false
+  * Default: $.bsmSelect.effects.remove

 * hideWhenAdded: